21 Stunning Varieties of Prayer Plants to Grow at Home

 M. leuconeura ‘Lemon Lime.’
 Photo by Kristina Hicks-Hamblin.

-‘Lemon Lime’ has oval-shaped leaves that are five to six inches long.
-This cultivar has a spreading growth habit and works wonderfully in hanging baskets.
+The oval-shaped leaves are five to six inches long and this cultivar has a spreading growth habit that works wonderfully in hanging baskets.

-‘Fascinator’ is another cultivar of M. leuconeura that you may enjoy, also known as “black prayer plant.”
+‘Fascinator’ is another M. leuconeura cultivar, also known as “black prayer plant.”

-Another excellent selection for a hanging basket, ‘Fascinator’ has a spreading growth habit, and can grow to be up to 15 inches wide and 15 inches tall.
+Another excellent selection for a hanging basket, ‘Fascinator’ has a spreading growth habit, and can grow up to 15 inches wide tall.

 A close up horizontal image of the rabbit's foot prayer plant, Maranta leuconeura var. kerchoveana, growing on a windowsill indoors.